-- 1. A Drug Court Fee Payment Agreement will be developed with Case Manager. - 2.
-If client fails to make payments they will address it, at the next Drug Court session; - Why they were unable to make payment (emergent circumstances, loss of employment, etc.) - 3.
-Client and Casa Manager may meet to adjust payment plan based on circumstances.
+- 1. A Drug Court Fee Payment schedule will be explained by the Case Manager. - 2.
+If client fails to make payments, they will address it at the next Drug Court session; - Why they were unable to make payment (emergent circumstances, loss of employment, etc.) - 3.
+Client and Case Manager may meet to adjust payment plan based on circumstances.